scriptingstudio/msomtu/README.md

 * Backup.
 You can backup your fonts before deletion.
 * Copy or move fonts to the libraries.
 * Flexible parameter filters.
 * Multilanguage help.
 Currently english and russian.
-Non-english help pages are in separate module.
+Non-english help pages are in the separate module.
 You can extend help with your language by the template in the module.

 ## Notes
 * As MSO is installed with root on the `/Applications` directory you have to run this script with `sudo` to make changes.